okfn/okfn.github.com/blog/_posts/2017-11-29-validating-scraped-data-using-goodtables.md

 We'll work step by step.
 First, I'll show you what the data looks like, then we'll then check what goodtables can find out of the box, without any information about the data contents.
 Finally, we'll define the types and constraints of each column, so goodtables can validate that the rows contain what we expect.

-By the end of this post, you'll have a better idea on how goodtables help you be more confident about your data's quality.
+By the end of this post, you'll have a better idea on how goodtables can help you be more confident about your data's quality.

 ## <a name="data"></a>The data